There never was a one-all silver bullet for looking after aquatic plants that thrive.

 5. Tank size & depth matters

-There are 2 important aspects of your aquarium’s size that affect the efficiency of your LED lights in regard to growing plants:
+There are 2 important aspects of your planted aquarium’s size that affect the efficiency of your LED lights in regard to growing live plants:

-- Tank depth (or height) – this affects water penetration of the spectrum.
+- Tank depth (sometimes called height) – this affects water penetration of the spectrum.
 The lighting fixtures that I recommend will pierce the water excellently, but some will be a better choice than others for certain aquarium height in regards to optimal vegetation growth.

-- Tank lenght – This dimension comes into play when you’re selecting the size of your fixture.
-There are LEDs with extendable brackets and ones without.
+- Tank length – This dimension comes into play when you’re selecting the size of your fixture.
+There are LED grow lights with extendable brackets and ones without.
 The brackets only guarantee a good fit and not full light spread and coverage.
-Some fixtures are limited in size options, so I made sure to recommend whatever will grow your plants best, while perfectly fitting your tank’s length.
+Some fixtures are limited in size options, so I made sure to recommend whatever will grow your aquatic plants best, while perfectly fitting your tank’s length.

 6. Being flexible with customization features

-Some aquarium-grade LEDs will be more flexible in terms of customization than others.
+Some aquarium-grade LED lights will be more flexible in terms of customization than others.

-The manufacturers of the cheaper ones are obviously investing in raw performance, rather than fancy features.
+The manufacturers of the cheaper lights are obviously investing in raw performance, rather than fancy features.

-Anyway, the more advanced aquarium LED lighting will allow for better control over the spectrum and in some occasions could even simulate weather patterns.
+Anyway, the more advanced aquarium LED lighting will allow for better control over the spectrum and on some occasions could even simulate weather patterns.

 7. Keep in mind your freshwater plant selection